Daniel Zuloaga

 Daniel Zuloaga y Boneta (1852 – December 27, 1921) was a Spanish ceramist and painter.
 He is considered to be one of the innovators of art pottery in Spain.
 He worked primarily from his workshops in Madrid and Segovia, but his work extended throughout Spain.
 He participated in various international exhibitions, and his pieces can be found in other European countries.
 His work was characterized by using ancient techniques.
 Through the influence of his father, Zuloaga worked in his youth at the Royal Palace of Madrid.
 After training in France, Zuloaga and his brothers opened their first shop in the Real Fábrica de La Moncloa, its most representative work being the facades of the Palacio de Velázquez.
-His other works appear at the Palacio de Cristal and the Hospital of Maudes, among many others.
+His other works can be seen at the Palacio de Cristal and the Hospital of Maudes, among many others.

-He introduced Ceramic arts in Spain and also set up a school with intent to promote “traditional techniques and introduce styles such as neo-renaissance and modernism to European fashion.
+He introduced Ceramic arts in Spain and also set up a school with intent to promote “traditional techniques and introduce styles such as neo-Renaissance and modernism to European fashion.